webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 just simply concatenated the 3 strings that it is analyzing in the same session, it would have caught our technique.
 But it didn't.

-Additionally, I applied the same "splitting the script" technique to a Me= terpreter first-stage Powershell script, and, again, Defender didn't seem to combine the pieces (6-7 pieces in this case).
+As an additionnal experiment, I applied the same "splitting the script" technique to a Meterpreter first-stage Powershell script, and, again, Defender didn't seem to combine the pieces (6-7 pieces in this case).